loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

       VENDOR="8086" ]

-Note that the order of appearence of the ``PCI`` elements and ``NIC`` elements in the template is relevant.
-The will be mapped to nics in the order they appear, regardless if they're NICs of PCIs.
+Note that the order of appearance of the ``PCI`` elements and ``NIC`` elements in the template is relevant.
+They will be mapped to NICs in the order they appear, regardless if they're NICs or PCIs.

 Sunstone
 ~~~~~~~~

-In the Network tab, under advanced options check the **PCI Passthrough** option and fill in the PCI address.
+In the Network tab, under advanced options, check the **PCI Passthrough** option and fill in the PCI address.
 Use the rest of the dialog as usual by selecting a network from the table.

 |image3|